Stratosphere-Studios/777-300ER/README.md

 A: As we are very early in development, and have no release date at this time.

-**Q: Where can I download official liveries?**
+**Q: Where can I download liveries?**

-A: You can download the official Stratosphere livery for various aircraft, including this 777, from our repository [here](https://github.com/Stratosphere-Studios/Stratosphere-Liveries).
-This repository will also include other liveries for the 777 aside from the Stratosphere one in the future.
+A: You can download liveries for the 777 from from our repository [here](https://github.com/Stratosphere-Studios/Stratosphere-Liveries).
+This repository also has the official Stratosphere livery for other aircraft.

 **Q: Where can I follow progress and announcements for this aircraft?**